sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Many more expensive armors have one or more mod ports, circuitry and connectors that allow for easy modifications and upgrades.
 Mods purchased for armor are typically installed as part of the cost, but armor mods can be added or removed during a long rest.

-***Biosensors.*** This mod tracks the wearerís vitals at all times.
+***Biosensors.*** This mod tracks the wearer√≠s vitals at all times.
 As a reaction, you may reduce the damage of an attack against you by 2d6.
 Once you have done so, you must perform Maintenance on the armor to use this ability again.

 ***Drone Port.*** This mod provides a place to store and charge a **utility drone** (you must acquire this drone separately but any variety of utility drone may utilize your drone port).
 Drones you charge using this port are connected to inbuilt comms in your armor and you can command such drones through voice commands over a distance up to 1 mile with no action required.
-If you command your drone to attack however it requires your action and the droneís reaction.
-If your droneís signal is ever jammed it does its best to return to your last known location.
+If you command your drone to attack however it requires your action and the drone√≠s reaction.
+If your drone√≠s signal is ever jammed it does its best to return to your last known location.

 ***Environmental Recycling.*** This mod captures lost fluids and scrubs carbon dioxide from its internal environment.